Single Track. Shared Experience.

 Session Coach: Justin Shank, Shank Marketing

 Casino operators should strive to make the guest experience within the walls of their property a prime spot for one of these “great life moments.”
-In order to do so, they need to create an atmosphere that stimulates all five of the guest’s senses by using sensory marketing.
+To do so, they need to create an atmosphere that stimulates all five of the guest’s senses using sensory marketing.

 A successful sensory branding strategy will elicit a guest’s beliefs, feelings, thoughts, and memories and quickly create a lasting brand image in that customer’s mind.

 Casinos have a built-in advantage in that guests entering the property are already seeking out a good time, and the environment is inherently stimulating.
 Their senses are already being tickled as soon as they walk through the door, thanks to flashing lights, the sound of chips hitting the table, the distinctive scent of a casino and slot machines chirping.

 In this session, New Level Radio VP Nathan Green will discuss how crucial it is to have a targeted marketing strategy for your property that tickles all five senses of your guests:

 The eyes contain two-thirds of all the sensory cells in a person’s body, so sight is the most prominent of all human senses.
 When people “hear” information, they’re likely to remember only 10% of the details three days later.
 But if relevant “visuals” are paired with that same information, people retain 65% of the information three days later, according to a Brains Rule study.
 With that said, utilizing a tool such as video messaging can play a key role in creating that “best-night-of-my-life” atmosphere.
 Video walls are affordable and can brighten up the casino floor and differentiate space.
 The correct visuals in prime locations will make the entire ambiance and surroundings more memorable while delivering a “location-based experience.”